 7. Go natural.
 Dioxin, a chemical found in some pesticides and animal food sources, may trigger endometriosis.
 By cutting down on animal products that you consume and aiming to eat a low-gluten and organic diet as much as you can, you’ll be cutting your exposure to environmental toxins like dioxin.
 “I try to eat pretty cleanly to manage my symptoms and avoid soy at all costs due to the hormonal spike it can cause,” Connolly told us.

 8. Try acupuncture.
-Researchers have been optimistic about acupuncture as a pain management tool for endometriosis.
+Researchers about acupuncture as a pain management tool for endometriosis.

 Chronic pain can raise your cortisol levels, which changes the way that you experience stress.
 When cortisol levels remain high over time, they can result in a hormone imbalance, which can actually make your endometriosis worse.